eduardomcm/VelociraptorCompetition/README.md

   What sysdiagnose collects:

   -   A spindump of the system
-  -   Several seconds of fs_usage ouput
+  -   Several seconds of fs_usage output
   -   Several seconds of top output
   -   Data about kernel zones
   -   Status of loaded kernel extensions